What is Entrepreneurship Development in India?

 • Funding and mentoring from the government.

-The Startup India initiative allows young entrepreneurs to grow quickly and with minimal bureaucracy.
+The Startup India initiative allows young entrepreneurs to grow quickly and with fewer regulatory hurdles.

 2. Atmanirbhar Bharat Abhiyan

 The Atmanirbhar Bharat campaign began in 2020 to promote self-reliance in India.
-It encourages people to be ‘Vocal for Local’ by supporting and buying locally-made products so that domestic businesses become strong and independent.
+It encourages people to be ‘Vocal for Local’ by supporting and buying locally-made products.
+This is to help domestic businesses become strong and independent.

 Key Benefits:

-• Support MSMEs, small industries, and rural businesses.
+• Supports MSMEs, small industries, and rural businesses.

 • Boost to local manufacturing and sectors.